ices-taf/2022_HELCOM-BLUES_spatial-vms-data-layers/report_readme.md

 # Request

-## Anonimity considerations
+## Anonymity considerations

-In order to protect the anonimity of fishing vessels the values of certain attributes are not provided directly in the case there are less than 3 fishing vessels present in that cell, and are instead given an value 'NA'.
+In order to protect the anonymity of fishing vessels the values of certain attributes are not provided directly (in the case there are less than 3 fishing vessels present in that cell) and are instead given a value of 'NA'.
 In order to allow time series and maps to be created for these sensitive attributes three other values are provided for all cells, these are:

 * x_cat: a character description of a range in which the attribute value falls into
 * x_cat_low: the numeric lower bound of this category
 * x_cat_high: the numeric upper bound of this category

 where 'x' is the name of the attribute.
-The categories are calculated per year and are consistent accross years and quarters.
-THis can be thought of as provideding the colour grouping of a cell if plotted on a map, where the map scale is consistent accross years and quarters but with a seperate scale for each gear and attribute.
+The categories are calculated per year and are consistent across years and quarters.
+This can be thought of as providing the colour grouping of a cell if plotted on a map, where the map scale is consistent across years and quarters but with a separate scale for each gear and attribute.
 The scales or categories are calculated simply by splitting the range of the attribute values into 10 equally spaced bins, for example if the range of the data is from 5 to 25, the bins would be (5-7, 7-9, 9-11, ..., 23-25).

 The attributes considered sensitive are: